jkarancs/BoostedRazorAnalysis/README.md

    * --test: run a test with a few datasets: TTbar, QCD, small JetHT dataset
    * --quick: run a quick test with 1/100 events
    * --full: run on all datasets
-   * --plot: produce plots in the output root files
+   * --plot: after the Analyses, use the Plotter to produce plots in the output root files (also uses the Analysis methods)
    * --skim: Make a skimmed ntuple in the directory specified inside the script

 Run systematics (first, set doSystematics = true in settings.h)